tristansokol/Bobcats/improved-jerk.md

 # The Improved Jerk Agent

 The Jerk agent was a provided baseline for the [OpenAI Retro Contest](https://contest.openai.com/), you can find the original code in [openai/retro-baselines](https://github.com/openai/retro-baselines/blob/master/agents/jerk_agent.py).
 Throughout the contest I was able to make some useful improvements to the baseline agent, ultimately falling short of winning the contest, but ended up in the top 30 of the 200+ contestants.
 That is a pretty good result for ~150 lines of code!
 This is an explanation of how the improved-jerk agent works including my improvements.
-If you are interested in a description of how the providede baseline agent works, you can read [A Deep Dive into the JERK Agent](https://medium.com/@tristansokol/a-deep-dive-into-the-jerk-agent-3c553dbab442) or if you are only concerned with the improvements, I'd suggest [My Final Submisson: The Improved JERK](https://medium.com/@tristansokol/my-final-submission-the-improved-jerk-724bb54555ee).
+If you are interested in a description of how the provided baseline agent works, you can read [A Deep Dive into the JERK Agent](https://medium.com/@tristansokol/a-deep-dive-into-the-jerk-agent-3c553dbab442) or if you are only concerned with the improvements, I'd suggest [My Final Submission: The Improved JERK](https://medium.com/@tristansokol/my-final-submission-the-improved-jerk-724bb54555ee).

 ## Background

 The improved JERK agent is an AI agent for reinforcement learning that uses a combination of random exploration and episode exploitation to solve and optimise solutions to episodes for Sonic the Hedgehog.
 Initially the agent explores the environment somewhat randomly until the episode ends.
 With a previous solution stored, the agent continues to explore as well as repeat the best existing solution (exploit) until the training is over.

 Here are definitions of some of the terms that I'll be using in case you are not familiar:

 * **Episode** a set of timesteps, actions, and rewards that defines a discreet engagement of the agent with the environment.
 For this code, an episode is a level of Sonic the Hedgehog gameplay, it starts when the level begins, and ends whenever Sonic dies, reaches the end, or runs out of time.

-* **Action** This is an input the agent applies to the evironment.
+* **Action** This is an input the agent applies to the environment.
 With our Sega Genesis version of Sonic, these correspond to a button press of the 12 buttoned Genesis controller.
 In our code they are represented by an array of 12 booleans `[False False False False False False False False False False False False]` corresponding to `[B, A, MODE, START, UP, DOWN, LEFT, RIGHT, C, Y, X, Z]`

-* **Environment** This is the world of Sonic The Hedghog in the OpenAI Gym Retro environment.
-In this code the  environment is also wrapped into a larger class of a TrackedEnv, whichs take the initial environment and adds additional properties that will be used for learning  and three functions to interact with this new TrackedEnv that I will get into later.
+* **Environment** This is the world of Sonic The Hedgehog in the OpenAI Gym Retro environment.
+In this code the  environment is also wrapped into a larger class of a TrackedEnv, which takes the initial environment and adds additional properties that will be used for learning  and three functions to interact with this new TrackedEnv that I will get into later.
 There are also a couple of variables set that will be used later on when the action gets going: new_ep which defines whether or not we should start a new episode, and solutions which will store a list of successful action sequences and their total reward.

 ```python
 self.action_history = []